mjoppich/tsxCount/README.md

 ## Installation

 tsxCount is cmake enabled.
-Hence, given that all dependencies are available (compiler, libgomp), the tsxCount build process should look similar to:
+Hence, given that all dependencies are available (`libomp-dev clang-10 cmake zlib1g-dev`), the tsxCount build process should look similar to:

 ```
 git clone https://github.com/mjoppich/tsxCount.git